thekarlbrown/MassSMS/README.md

 Details on the nature of the accounts.txt and target file are present in the script

+If you are using Gmail accounts, you will need to enable access for less secure apps: https://www.google.com/settings/security/lesssecureapps

 Note: Be careful with the mass emails/sms.
 They can be spam depending on your jurisdiction and use, and mail servers can filter them or contact your SMTP server based on how you use them.

 http://www.emailtextmessages.com/ Good list sms conversions for carriers, Google more if necessary